mariahlaqua/reading-page/README.md

 ![A preview gif of the end UI.](https://github.com/mariahlaqua/reading-page/blob/main/public/images/search2.gif)

-This project is not complete.
 A simple template to receive book recommendations from users, and to share what you are currently reading and have read in the past.
 This template uses Google Books to search and MongoDb with Mongoose to store information.

 Currently, the search is functional and up to ten results display.
 Users can click on "recommend this book" after searching, and send the book to the page owner's database.
 The page owner may also use this function to create the currently reading and recently read sections.
-Simply use recommend this book, then within the database collection find the respective item.
+Simply use recommend this book, then head to MongoDb in the browser.
+Within the database collection, find the respective document for the book you wish to modify.
 Update the corresponding boolean values to reflect your reading.

 ### Technologies Used

 Search engine: Google Books API

 Front-end: HTML, Pixelarity CSS, EJS templating.
 Please note that the Pixelarity CSS was purchased and has been modified from the original.

 Back-End: Node.js for local server, Express, MongoDb with Mongoose for database.

 ### Further Optimizations